E

 Wedding Anniversaries: 20th, 35th, and 55th.

-Zodiac Signs: Gemini, Taurus, Leo, and Aries.
+Zodiac Signs: Gemini, Taurus, Leo, Aries, Cancer.

 Chakra Association: Heart.